Preparatory Course for ACCA Examination in Singapore

 Scholarship will be given to those students who paid the full amount.
 Please contact our FTMS consultants for more information.

 FTMSGlobal can help you prepare for the next exams.
-Click HERE to know more about our PREMIER Intake.
+Click HERE to know more about our IRC Intake.

 Classroom face-to-face lectures and tutorials.